 We strive to foster an open, fun, critical, and censure-free environment.
-Any critisism of our writing, spelling, grammar, or intelligence is welcome and nothing said will ever get you suspended from the site.
+Any criticism of our writing, spelling, grammar, or intelligence is welcome and nothing said will ever get you suspended from the site.
 That said, the code of conduct is governed by Rule #43 and the Piti Principle.
-Members consitently exhibiting behavior that falls outside these parameters will be warned to check themselves; should warnings go unheeded, we may elect to issue a suspention.
+Members consistently exhibiting behavior that falls outside these parameters will be warned to check themselves; should warnings go unheeded, we may elect to issue a suspension.
 The first offense will result in a one-week suspension, the second in a two week suspension, and the third in a three week suspension.
 A fourth offense will result in a lifetime ban.

 Want to contribute a story to the Velominati?
 Tell us why.